-With so many unknowns surrounding the fall school semester, one thing remains certain: keeping children healthy, safe, and happy is everyone’s priority.
+One thing remains certain despite the times: keeping children healthy, safe, and happy is everyone’s priority.
 There are a few healthy habits that can be touched upon to help ease back into the school year.

 Cover your nose and mouth when coughing or sneezing.
 Do this either with a tissue or your inner elbow.
 Always be sure to wash your hands after coughing or sneezing!